First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Consistency of Temporal Knowledge Bases

-In any case, the existence and binary representation of $\min_{R,S}$ and $\max_{R,S}$ can be computed in \PSpace. \begin{theorem} Checking consistency of $\DL_{\bool/\core}\Xallop{}$ and $\DL_{\horn/\core}\Xallop{}$ KBs is $\PSpace$-complete. \end{theorem} \begin{proof} We encode the given KB $\K$ in \LTL{} following the proof of Lemma~\ref{lemma:horn-red} and representing $\Psi_\K$ as an \LTL-formula with propositional variables of the form $C_u$ and $R_{u,v}$, for $u,v \in \Xi$, assuming that $R^-_{u,v} = R_{v,u}$; in particular, $(\exists S)_w$ denotes the propositional variable for the unary atom $\exists S(w)$ of $\Psi_\K$.
+In any case, the restriction to core RIs brings down the complexity: \begin{theorem} Checking consistency of $\DL_{\bool/\core}\Xallop{}$ and $\DL_{\horn/\core}\Xnext{}$ KBs is $\PSpace$-complete. \end{theorem} \begin{proof} We encode the given KB $\K$ in \LTL{} following the proof of Lemma~\ref{lemma:horn-red} and representing~$\Psi_\K$ as an \LTL-formula with propositional variables of the form $C_u$ and $R_{u,v}$, for $u,v \in \Xi$, assuming that $R^-_{u,v} = R_{v,u}$; in particular, $(\exists S)_w$ denotes the propositional variable for the unary atom $\exists S(w)$ of $\Psi_\K$.
 Sentences~\eqref{eq:TBox}--\eqref{eq:unrav1} can be translated into \LTL{} by simply instantiating all universal quantifiers by constants in~$\Xi$.
 Sentences~\eqref{eq:unrav2}, however, require a special treatment.
 First, we take